Peppercorns are one of the world's most beloved spices. They add flavor, aroma, and a dash of heat to dishes.

 Malabar peppers come in various varieties, including black, white, and green, offering distinct aromas and tastes.

 These peppers are used as a spice and possess numerous health benefits due to their high antioxidant content.

 These peppers are excellent sources of vitamins and minerals to support your immune system, aid digestion, and reduce inflammation.

 Professional chefs and home cooks alike will find Malabar pepper an invaluable addition to their spice repertoire.

-Pepper offers an array of flavors to dishes.
+Pepper offers many of flavors to dishes.

 For example, each has its distinct profile, from bold and smoky Tellicherry pepper to sweet and floral Sarawak peppers.